stensaethf/Are-Some-Years-Special-/README.md

 The relationship between primes and divisors appear to be positive, although mostly for the first 30,000.

+As for evens and aodds, both display a positive relationship.
+The higher the number, the higher amount of divisors.
+The relationship is much stronger for evens than odds.

 Usage:
 $ python specialYears.py \<normal | primes | compare | even | odd\> \<start year\> \<end year\>